<> <> <> <>

 Hell, the classic trope of the "lazy bloke" falling asleep on the job a la Homer Simpson has been a fixture amongst TV writing rooms for decades.

-Indeed, narcolepsy is no stranger to the world of comedy, although it’s unlikely that anyone who suffers through the disorder finds it amusing.
+Indeed, narcolepsy is no stranger to the world of comedy, although it’s unlikely that anyone who suffers from the disorder finds it amusing.

 What exactly is narcolepsy?